-Sports stars regularly call press conferences to dispel rumors about dissention in the clubhouse or deny the fathering of an illegitimate child.
+Sports stars regularly call press conferences to dispel rumors about dissention in the clubhouse or to deny the fathering of an illegitimate child.
 However, never before had an A-list star spoken to reporters about his sexual orientation - until May 22, 2002.
 On that day New York Mets All-Star catcher Mike Piazza held a press conference to end talk running rampant that he was gay.

-The issue of his orientation may have been brought to a head by an article in Sports Illustrated in which Mets manager Bobby Valentine opined that Major League Baseball might be ready to have openly gay players on team rosters.
+The issue of his orientation had been brought to a head by an article in Sports Illustrated in which Mets manager Bobby Valentine opined that Major League Baseball might be ready to have openly gay players on team rosters.
 Some thought he may have been alluding to Piazza to pave the way for his coming out.

 So Piazza's name was added to a list that includes the likes of Ron Reagan, Jr.; Hugh Jackman; Ben Affleck; Bradley Cooper; Richard Gere; Troy Aikman; Isaiah Thomas; Jake Gyllenhaal; Derek Jeter - and a host of others.